Detroit Radio Information Service (DRIS)

 DRIS offers year-round volunteer opportunities including regular on-air reading, substitute reading, studio work, clerical work, community outreach, fundraising and research.
 For more information, please contact Myreo Dixon at email@example.com.

-Give Online: Visit Wayne State’s secure online giving page.
-"Select Schools, Colleges and Programs", then "DRIS" the from pull down menu.
+Give Online: Visit Wayne State’s secure online giving page. then select "DRIS" the from pull down menu.

 Mail Check: Print, complete and mail the DRIS donor form, and send return to WDET 101.9 FM, 4600 Cass Avenue, Detroit, MI 48201.